AakashGfude/canonical-cards/README.md

-# Getting Started with Create React App
+# Canonical Web Developer Assignment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project reproduces the designs in the assignment.

+The assignment fulfills the following requirements:

+    1. You must use Vanilla framework: vanillaframework.io/docs
+    2. You must pull the data from the WordPress API: people.canonical.com/~anthonydillon/wp-json/wp/v2/posts.json

+For the Vanilla Framework, I tried out react-components: https://github.com/canonical/react-components .
+And have used the `Card` component in this project.

+To run the application, run `npm install` to install the dependencies.
+Then run `npm start` to start the application.
+The application will be available at http://localhost:3000.
 ## Available Scripts

 In the project directory, you can run: